ElucidataInc/polly-docs/docs/Apps/CompoundDiscoverer QuantFit.md

 *   The processing starts.
 On completion, you will receive an email on the Polly Email Address used in QuantFit Node.
 Open the email and click on **Start Quantification**.
 <br />

-Find the detailed documentation for Polly QuantFit [here](https://cd-polly-test.s3-ap-southeast-1.amazonaws.com/QuantFit.pdf)
+Click [here](/Apps/QuantFit/#metadata-interface) for a detailed documentation about Polly QuantFit.

 <br />

 **QuantFit Metadata Interface**

 *   You will be redirected to **QuantFit Metadata Interface** on Polly